 The Ultimate Guide to Income Share Agreements

-Income Share Agreements are a higher education financing model that actually dates back to the 1950s.
-However, they are gaining popularity now as student debt continues to explode.
+In fact, the concept of the Income Share Agreement dates back to the 1950s when economist Milton Friedman proposed the idea in The Role of Government in Education.
 The basic idea of the ISA is simple: instead of paying tuition or taking out loans, students are promising to pay back a future percentage of their salary.

-The best part of the ISA is that you are not responsible for up-front tuition costs (some ISAs also cover other expenses such as room, board, and even other living expenses).
-Because ISAs flip the education financing model, the school has a vested interest in recouping their investment.
-This means that they will be very motivated to help you find a good, well-paying job after college.
-We are a fan of the ISA model because it puts the onus on the institution to help you connect with post-graduate employment opportunities.
-Otherwise, the institution will not get paid back!
+Because ISAs flip the education financing model, the school has a vested interest in recouping their investment which means that they will be very motivated to help you find a good, well-paying job after college.
+This can put the onus on the institution or ISA-granting organization to help you connect with post-graduate employment opportunities.

 The Flatiron School offers specializations in Data Science, Software Engineering, and UX/UI Design.
 Flatiron has campuses everywhere from London to Atlanta to Seattle.
 Students also have the option to complete their coursework online!

-Lambda School is an online coding school that we recently profiled on Scholarships360.
-Because Lamba’s curriculum is delivered online, students can live anywhere in the world.
-Lambda School has multiple tracks so students can specialize in everything including iOS or Android Development, Data Science, Full Stack Web Development, and UX Design.
+Lambda School is an online coding school that has multiple tracks so students can specialize in everything including iOS or Android Development, Data Science, Full Stack Web Development, and UX Design.

 Holberton School offers project-based courses in everything from Web Development to Virtual Reality to Machine Learning.
-Holberton has campuses in San Francisco, CA, New Haven, CT, and Columbia.
+Holberton has campuses around the world including San Francisco, CA, New Haven, CT, Columbia, and France.
 Holberton School alumni have been hired at top companies like Tesla, Facebook, Google, and Pinterest.

 Make School is unique because students who graduate will also receive their Bachelor’s Degree!
 Because of this, students will also receive a strong liberal arts education to complement their technical training.